JamesLong199/ucsd-ece148-automatic-drone-landing/README.md

 Check [this project](https://github.com/JamesLong199/Autonomous-Transducer-Project/tree/main/localization) for detailed explanation and experiment results.

 ## Automatic Landing Algorithm
 The automatic landing algorithm is fine-tuned empirically.
-Hyperparameter that affects its performance includes
+Hyperparameters that affects its performance include
 * Tolerance of (x,y,z) position alignment with apriltag tag center
 * Tolerance of drone angle alignment with global coordinate system
 * Tolerance of (x,y) position alignment between drone image center and tag center in the image